 - 1. Recipient name (display only): The recipient name must match the organization name on the Notice of Award (NoA).
-There should be no abbreviations or acronyms unless they are also used in the NoA. - 2.
-Grant number (display only): This is the grant number displayed on your NoA.
+There should be no abbreviations or acronyms unless they are also used in the NoA. - Grant number (display only): This is the grant number displayed on your NoA.

 Figure 1.
-ADR Recipient Report Online Form: Cover Page
+ADR Recipient Report: Cover Page

-- DUNS number (display only): This number, assigned by Dun & Bradstreet, indicates the recipient's credit worthiness. - 4.
+- 3. Unique Entity Identifier (display only): The UEI is a new 12-digit alphanumeric identifier provided by SAM.gov to all entities who register to do business with the federal government.
+(Note that Figure 1 will need to be updated to reflect this change from DUNS Number to UEI.) - 4.
 Recipient address (display only): This address should match the mailing address of the recipient of record.
 There should be no abbreviations or acronyms unless they are also used in the NoA. - 5.
 Contact information of person completing the Recipient Report: Enter name, title, email, telephone number, and FAX number.
-You must complete this required data.
+You must complete the required data.

-Note: The Cover Page items 1-4 reflect the information on the recipient of record stored in the EHBs.
-If the information is not correct for these items, contact the HRSA Help Desk (at 1-877-464-4772 or via online at https://www.hrsa.gov/about/contact/ehbhelp.aspx) to make corrections.
+The Cover Page items 1-4 reflect the information on the recipient of record stored in the EHBs.
+If the information is not correct for these items, go to the EHBs Customer Support Center website or call 1-877-464-4772 to make corrections.
 For item 5, you may edit the contact information directly on your screen.